Proxxa/another-pretty-dumb-bot/README.md

   So, you want to copy this bot and make some tweaks of your own?
 Thanks, please, fork it and then share your tweaks in a pull request.
 The following crap is literally just troubleshooting if you forked the bot and it won't host.
 Enjoy.

-## It's complaining about some discord.js package!!
+## It's complaining about some npm package!!
-  Alright, what you have to do is simple.
-Just follow the following instructions.
+  Alright, this means you don't have all of the needed files on your computer.
+Do yourself a favor by following these instructions.

 ```
 1. Open a command prompt.